 It was, of course, of the utmost importance to everyone involved that the wood be used for something that would honor the vessel and those who served aboard it.
 Everyone on the ship who we shared our vision with was thrilled to help us out.
 By creating rings from the teak wood used on the deck of the USS New Jersey, we've managed to create a physical link to history.
 These rings connect the person who wears one with the ship, its story, and the story of every sailor who once walked across that deck.

 Maybe you served aboard the USS New Jersey.
 Maybe your grandfather did.
 Maybe you're a student of history, or someone who treasures our shared American heritage.
 No matter how the story of the USS New Jersey intersects with your own, there's something undeniably powerful about being able to connect with it in a tangible way—to own a piece of history.

 Being able to introduce rings made from authentic USS New Jersey teak wood has been one of the true pleasures of all the work we’ve done at Rustic and Main.
 It's not the first time we've made rings from unique materials.
 Heck, at this point it's not even the only battleship we've had the good fortune to use wood from.
 We had a limited amount of wood from the USS Missouri and continue to craft rings with teak from the USS North Carolina.
 Opportunities to form a true and meaningful connection with history are always special.
 Always precious.
 It's why we do what we do, and it never gets old.

-Contact us today if you are looking to have a custom ring design made with USS North Carolina or USS New Jersey teak wood.
-We can also create a ring for you made with your own personal piece of history, whether that be wood, uniform material, or your grandpa’s favorite coffee.
+If you are looking to have a custom ring design made with USS North Carolina or USS New Jersey teak wood pleach reach out to our team at firstname.lastname@example.org.
+We can also create a ring for you made with your own personal piece of history, whether that be wood, uniform material, or even beans from your grandpa’s favorite coffee.
 We love to help preserve history and tell the stories that are meaningful to you.